wmo-im/wis2-grep/README.md

 # start all containers
 make up
+# API is up at http://localhost

 # start all containers in dev mode
 make dev
+# API is up at http://localhost

 # view all container logs in realtime
 make logs